aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-exportation/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Create Chart Using Aspose.Slides for Java
+# Export Chart to Excel and Create Charts with Aspose.Slides

 **Master Data Visualization Techniques with Aspose.Slides for Java**

-In today's data‑driven landscape, *how to create chart* programmatically is a skill that can turn raw numbers into compelling visual stories.
+In today's data‑driven landscape, *export chart to excel* programmatically is a skill that can turn raw numbers into compelling visual stories.
 Whether you’re building a business report slide deck or an interactive analytics dashboard, Aspose.Slides for Java gives you the power to generate, customize, and export charts directly from your code.
 In this tutorial you’ll learn how to create chart objects, export chart data to Excel, and link charts to external workbooks for seamless data management.

 ## Quick Answers
 - **What library is needed?** Aspose.Slides for Java (v25.4+).